Mamta's Kitchen

 Mamta Gupta

-Mattha is a refreshingly cool, savoury drink, an end product of making butter from yoghurt/dahi.
 In the days when people kept cows or buffaloes in their back yard for their family's milk requirements, surplus milk was first made into yoghurt and then churned with hand churners, to take the butter out.
 The liquid left over from this process was/is called mattha or buttermilk.
 Any surplus mattha was distributed amongst neighbours and servants.
-I remember my mum making fresh butter/mattha most mornings, because my parents kept a cow or a water-buffalo until we moved to a big city.
-These days, it can be made by simply diluting the skimmed milk yoghurt with water and beating/blending it.
-Maththa is very good for soothing an upset stomach because it has lactobacilli, the good bacteria of the stomach and it is lower in fat than yoghurt, easier to digest.
-Serves 2
+I remember my mum making fresh butter and mattha most mornings, because my parents kept either a cow or a water-buffalo, for the family's milk, butter and ghee (clarified butter) needs, until we moved to a big city. ty houses did not have accommodation for cows or buffaloes.

 Ingredients